roofishaikh/ethos-ares-exprement/README.md

 - In this release, we demonstrate that ETHOS outperforms the baselines presented in our paper and introduce ARES, a method for explaining patient health trajectories.
 We test ETHOS on the MIMIC-IV with the MIMIC-IV-ED extension dataset on all most common tasks in the domain.
+- A key feature of ETHOS is zero-shot prediction, where known patient health trajectories are extrapolated to generate future patient health trajectories (fPHT).
+This process is repeated to derive probability estimates.
+- The current main model architecture that we use is GPT2 (no bias).
+Feel free to experiment with architectures specifically suited for EMR.
 - ETHOS is not a natural language model.
 It uses a specialized language designed to succinctly describe patient health events, which we believe helps the model learn better representations and token relationships.
-- A key feature of ETHOS is zero-shot prediction, where known patient health trajectories are extrapolated to generate future patient health trajectories (fPHT).
-This process is repeated to derive probability estimates.
 - This implementation uses [MEDS](https://github.com/Medical-Event-Data-Standard/meds) as an intermediate data representation.
 - We provide a full pipeline that includes tokenization, training, and inference.